UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-3.md

 [Prev](mvvm-2.md)

 ## Part 3 - Creating Bindable Properties
 [Part 3 is here](/code/Chapter2/Bindings/HelloBindings-03).
 Build and run this to see what it does.
-Inspect and familiarise yourself with the code fully before proceeding.
+Inspect and familiarize yourself with the code fully before proceeding.

 Confirm the following: